Mauro-Prencipe/Python_course_2022/README.md

 Python codes and associated notebooks for the PhD course on Python programming (2022)

-Notebooks should be followed in the order givem below
+Notebooks should be followed in the order given below

 1)   variables_and_types
 2)   conditional_and_cycles